dgatf/PicoMSO/README.md

 PicoMSO implements triggering entirely in hardware using **PIO + DMA**:

-- No firmware latency
+- Zero firmware latency
 - No missed samples
-- Fully deterministic capture start
+- Deterministic, cycle-accurate capture start

 This is a key difference compared to host-triggered devices.